changeworld/azure-docs.it-it/articles/storage/files/storage-dotnet-how-to-use-files.md

 ## <a name="add-using-directives"></a>Aggiungere le direttive using

-In **Esplora soluzioni** aprire il file *Program.cs* e aggiungere le direttive using seguenti all'inizio del file.
+In **Esplora soluzioni** aprire il file *Program. cs* e aggiungere le direttive using seguenti all'inizio del file.

 # <a name="net-v12"></a>[\.NET v12](#tab/dotnet)